tsega/restaculous/README.md

 }
 ```

+> **Notes:**
+ - Timestamp attributes, i.e. `createdAt` and `updatedAt` are automatically added to all models.
-> **Note:** All settings fields in the above example are required except the ones identified as being optional.
+ - All settings fields in the above example are required except the ones identified as being optional.
 All **configuration entries** are mandatory; a starter `settings.json` file is given below:

 **DON'T FORGET TO REPLACE [app-name]**